DuguidLab/mesoscopy/docs/index.md

 Dual-channel recordings with an accompanying haemodynamic response channel (e.g. using both 470nm and 405nm excitation for GCaMP) will be automatically separated during preprocessing and yield a corrected ∆F signal.

-An example acquisition script (designed for FLIR BlackFly cameras) can be found [here](https://gist.github.com/celefthe/d069e4e90397039b3aaf53292446fbd1).
+An example acquisition script (designed for FLIR Grasshopper cameras) can be found [here](https://gist.github.com/celefthe/d069e4e90397039b3aaf53292446fbd1).

 ## Installing mesoscopy